Is It Safe To Eat Bratwurst During Pregnancy?

 Image: Shutterstock

-Yes!
-It is safe to eat bratwurst during pregnancy.
-However, you need to cook it thoroughly and avoid cooking it in beer.
-You need to heat it to a temperature of at least 165°F to avoid any health risks.
-Raw or undercooked brat sausage may contain harmful bacteria like Listeria, which can cause serious complications during pregnancy.
+Raw or undercooked bratwurst sausage may contain harmful bacteria like Listeria, which can cause serious complications during pregnancy.
 Listeria leads to muscle aches, nausea, fever, and headaches.
-According to a study conducted by the U.S. Food and Drug Administration, one in six of all Listeria cases is estimated to occur in pregnant women.
-So, you should avoid raw or undercooked bratwurst.
-Cooking the sausage at a high temperature helps get rid of bacteria.
-Also, have a word with your doctor before you eat bratwurst during pregnancy (2).
+According to a study conducted by the U.S. Food and Drug Administration, one in six of all Listeria cases is estimated to occur in pregnant women (2).
+Therefore, make sure to avoid raw or undercooked bratwurst while pregnant, and cook the sausage at a high temperature to get rid of bacteria.
+Also, have a word with your doctor before you eat bratwurst during pregnancy.

 protip_icon Experts say